Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 be enabled by adding the property to the config file the same way as other features.
 Refer sample configuration for further details.

-## Enabling Privacy Enhancements in the GoQuorum Network
+## Enabling privacy enhancements in the GoQuorum network

 For any given node the privacy manager (Tessera) is started first and for that reason we allow the Tessera node to be upgraded with privacy enhancements support ahead of GoQuorum upgrade.
 But when GoQuorum node